Update: FOUND! Located & Safe

 Read the original story below

-On September 15, 2020, 17-year-old Arianna Smith was reported missing by her family.
-Arianna had some limited contact with family members for a time but contact ceased.
-She has not been seen or heard from since before the Thanksgiving holiday.
-She has gone missing in the past.

-Arianna is a 17-year-old black female, approximately 5 feet and 8 inches tall, weighing approximately 115, dark brown hair and brown eyes.
-She was last seen at her home in the city of Kalamazoo, wearing Adidas jogging pants, black socks, black Nike sandals, and a jean jacket.
+Marcella's vehicle is a silver 2018 Chevy Cruze 4-door with a Michigan plate 6-K-X-B-4-6.
+Marcella suffers from dementia-like symptoms, including memory loss and confusion.
+She also suffers from medical issues.
+Her family says that she has gone missing in the past and has previously been found in parking lots of grocery stores, usually a Meijer, or gas station parking lots.

+Marcella is described as being 5 feet tall and weighing approximately 150 pounds.

-Anyone having information regarding Arianna’s whereabouts is asked to contact the Kalamazoo Department of Public Safety at 269-488-8911, Silent Observer at 269-343-2100, or call 911 if you believe it is an emergency.
+Anyone with information on the whereabouts of Marcella Palmer is asked to contact the Grand Rapids Police Department at 616-456-3400 or 911.

-Note: Update: Found!
-Grand Rapids Police say she has been located and is safe.